anshaji/Rainfall_Nutri/README.md

-Something new I want to try - how does it work
+Something new I want to try - how does it work checking right now